Eng-Abdelrahman-Mostafa-Mohamed/Agents/README.md

 # LLMS
     - Fine-Tunning --> Need High resources and not all times accurate
-    - Fine-Tuning --> Needs high resources and is not always accurate
-    - RAG (Retrieval-Augmented Generation) is a method that combines retrieval-based and generation-based approaches to improve the accuracy and relevance of generated responses.
+    - RAG (Retrieval-Augmented Generation) is a method that combines retrieval-based and generation-based that approaches improves the accuracy and relevance of generated responses without need training .

 # Agents
     - responder_and_note_saver population_Agent using Pandas_Query engine and custom note (saver Function_tool_engine)